Your First Appointment

 - If appropriate to your experience, it is also important to have the names and addresses of your counselor from home and the medical practitioner that prescribes your medications.
 Your counselor will carefully explain the boundaries that safeguard your privacy and confidentiality.
 She or he will also concretely explain the procedural guidelines that we comply with to assure client safety and our own ethical security.

-- You are strongly encouraged to read our General Policies & Procedures (PDF) before your first appointment.
-This same document will be presented to you as Consent for Services form and you will be asked to sign a copy of this document as part of the intake process.
+- You are strongly encouraged to read our Informed Consent for Student Counseling Services (PDF) before your first appointment.
+You will be asked to sign a copy of this document as part of the intake process.

 - All of our therapists are licensed mental health counselors.
 They are skilled clinicians that bring to their work a wealth of experience and knowledge.